Exploring the Possibility of Interacting Quintessence Model as an Alternative to the $\Lambda$CDM Model: Conclusions

 \section{Conclusions}

 In this study, we have explored the possibility of the interacting quintessence dark energy models as the alternative to the $\Lambda$CDM model.
-We investigated four different forms of interactions particularly, we considered an interaction that is proportional to the matter density, an interaction that is proportional to the scalar field density, an interaction that depends on both the dark matter and dark energy densities, and an interaction that is proportional to the product of the Hubble parameter squared and the scalar field equation of state.
+The choice of the type of interaction is phenomenological and also mathematically motivated to close the autonomous system.
 A general parametrization of the quintessence potential has been considered to study a large class of the potential in a single setup.

 The Einstein field equations were reformulated into autonomous equations, and the models were implemented in the Boltzmann code CLASS and evaluated against recent cosmological observations.
-The state of the art cosmological data sets are used to constrain the cosmological parameters of these models.
-Our finding suggests that even if there is a shift in the best fit value of the $H_0$ towards the higher value but these models are far from solving the Hubble tension.
+The state-of-the-art cosmological data sets are used to constrain the cosmological parameters of these models.
+Our finding suggests that even if there is a shift in the best-fit value of the $H_0$ towards the higher value but these models are far from solving the Hubble tension.

-The cosmological evolution of the interacting models can well replicate the $\Lambda$CDM model but to be certain the results were compared using Bayesian model selection AIC criteria, providing insight into the relative strengths and weaknesses of these models.
-The study found that the interacting models were less favored by observations compared to $\Lambda$CDM.
-Our setup can easily be adapted to analyze other interacting dark energy models such as the phantom scalar field model which will be presented elsewhere.
+The cosmological evolution of the interacting models can well replicate the $\Lambda$CDM model at the background level but to be certain the results were compared using Bayesian model selection based on the Bayes factor and Jeffreys scale, providing insight into the relative strengths and weaknesses of these models.
+The study found that the interacting models are more favored by observations compared to $\Lambda$CDM.
+Out of the four interactions considered here, two show positive evidence, and the other two show moderate evidence over $\Lambda$CDM.
+We must mention here that current work is limited to the background level, in principle one should consider the evolution of the linear perturbations for a better understanding of these models which will be presented elsewhere in the future.